Powering the future with electric vehicles

 Creating a smart future

-Smart metering is crucial to a smart energy grid because it allows the system to track when customers use energy as well as how much they use.
+Smart metering is crucial to a smart energy system because it allows the system to track when customers use energy as well as how much they use.
 Using this information, energy suppliers can then offer more flexible tariffs that better suit our changing lifestyles and energy use patterns.
 Choosing a smart meter and a tailored tariff, which remains entirely the choice of the consumer, will mean people can be rewarded with lower bills for doing their bit to save the planet.
 We all want to make big changes to help our planet, but sometimes to make big changes, we have to start small.
-Smart meters can't solve climate change on their own but with the smarter, more energy efficient grid they help to create, they're a start.
+Smart meters can't solve climate change on their own but with the smarter, more energy efficient system they help to create, they're a start.

 And as an added bonus reason to get a smart meter to go alongside your new car, you need to know how much your new purchase is going to add to your energy bills.
 The in-home display which comes with every smart meter will show your energy usage in pounds and pence, in near real time, helping you to work out how much it's saving you and allowing you to adjust your budget accordingly.